 After reading through some 200 comments on the post, a few things immediately precipitated.
 It was apparent that the questioner and the many Christians responding to the post presuppose theistic determinism, the view that all human actions (and inactions) were scripted by God through causally related chain of events.
 Determinism is related to fatalism.
 In fatalism, things and events are fated to happen, and we cannot do other than we do.
 Theistic fatalism claims that God has pre-ordained the fates of everyone so that there is nothing that can be done to change those outcomes.
 The key difference between these views is causality.
 In one view, one thing directly causes another to happen and then another until the eventual outcome; this view allows for human decisions and choices in the web of causally connected events—but, importantly, these decisions and choices cannot change the outcome necessitated by the starting conditions.
 In the other view, God fates certain eventual outcomes; there is no causality and there is nothing anyone can do to influence outcomes.

 I want to stress at the outset that as philosophical thoughts, these views, determinism and fatalism, are powerful and largely logically coherent.
 Many heavyweight thinkers, past and present, endorse these ideas.
 In this article, I will not be critiquing these views per se.
-I shall only focus on how well (or badly) these views explain the biblical data that we will explore.
+I shall only focus on how well (or poorly) these views explain the biblical data we will explore.

 The Facebook question addressed earlier is pregnant with a lot of related issues that need careful dissection.
 Let us quickly scan through these issues as we revisit the question.
 That Jesus’ death (and his resurrection) is the ultimate hope of humanity is an accurate representation of the Christian position.
 The assumptions behind the remaining premises are, however, problematic and result from a particular way of understanding key attributes of God that we will investigate shortly.
 For instance, when it says, “Jesus’ death requires a betrayal,” the questioner is alluding to a specific way of understanding divine foreknowledge; when it says, “Judas Iscariot must do the betraying,” he is alluding to a way of understanding God’s sovereignty and God’s supposed occasional use of people to achieve his goals.
 As it turns out, the way one wrestles with “divine sovereignty” and “divine foreknowledge” shapes how one will respond to a question like the one under investigation.
 It is, therefore, proper to begin with a discussion of these attributes of God.